 The seventh module describes how to create an annotation for the profile drawing production and how to make them in a presentable format.
 It shows how to show curves and gradients details within the profile section and how to create bands at the lower section showing chainage, proposed levels, ground levels, superelevation, horizontal alignment details, vertical alignment details, etc. The module also covers how to change grid style, font style, line type, datum levels, etc

 The Eighth module describes the process of creating cross-sections on the 3D model.
 Here module starts with assembly creation and it demonstrates two types of assemblies, dual carriageway assembly (without central median) and dual carriageway assembly (with central median).
 It demonstrates how to create assemblies from tool pallets.

-The ninth module describes the process to review and analyse the corridor.
-It explains how to visualise the corridor against cross-section assemblies, how to fix the errors in the corridor and how to make it in a presentable format.
+The ninth module describes the process to review and analyzing the corridor.
+It explains how to visualize the corridor against cross-section assemblies, how to fix the errors in the corridor, and how to make it in a presentable format.

-The tenth module described how to create retaining walls profiles in place of the embankment and describes how to generate cross-section from the design model.
+The tenth module described how to create retaining walls profiles in place of the embankment and describes how to generate cross-sections from the design model.

 |Lecture 1.0||1701 Civil3d Module 01|

 |Lecture 1.8||1709 Civil3d Module 09|

 |Lecture 1.9||1710 Civil3d Module 10|